materiaraiding/materiaraiding-old/tea.md

 - Alexander Prime **Sacrament** (T-shaped laser).
 This shouldn't be a problem to dodge and is basically a, "don't run down the middle," check.

 {: .note }
-I will describe this mechanic using true cardinal positions, where BJ and CC spawn in the true north area and Alexander Prime spawns true south.
-However, some players find it easier to process the mechanic treating Alexander Prime as 'north.'
-Both ways are valid - as long as you do the mechanic correctly, do whatever is easier for you.
+DISCLAIMER: I will describe this mechanic using true cardinal positions, where BJ and CC spawn in the true north area and Alexander Prime spawns true south.
+However, some players find it easier to process the mechanic treating Alexander Prime as 'north,' and several resources will present their guide as such.
+Both ways are valid - as long as you do the mechanic correctly, do whatever is easier for you. **IF YOU SEE ALEXANDER PRIME AS NORTH, YOU WILL NEED TO FLIP EVERYTHING I SAY BELOW.**

-Once Alexander Prime becomes untargetable, everyone must **stack in the middle** to bait **both chakrams** through the centre, cutting through in a + shape.
+Once Alexander Prime becomes untargetable he will appear **true south**.
+Everyone must **stack in the middle** to bait **both chakrams** through the centre, cutting through in a + shape.

 BJ and CC will spawn true north west and true north east (they can spawn on either side).
 Where BJ appears is where he will be casting **Super Jump** from.